shruti-shrz/Issue-Catcher/README.md

 git clone https://github.com/shruti-shrz/Issue-Catcher.git
 ```
 Or directly download this repository in your local system.
-- Click here [chrome://extensions/][PlDb], now you have taken to the chrome extension page.
+- Go to chrome://extensions/ in the chrome browser(you have now taken to the chrome extension page).
 - Switch on the **Developer Mode**, by clicking on the button in the top right corner.
 - Click on **Load unpacked**, now go to the *IssueCater* folder.
 - Select the folder **plugin-client** inside the *IssueCater* folder and click open.